GeoSense-Freiburg/bsc_2024_25_teaching_inventur_und_geomatik/03_gnss/exercises/data/shinyapp-03/instructions.md

 **Pay attention to only upload the data once!**

+Try to answer the following questions at the end:

+- which of the points has the lowest accuracy (from what you see on the maps)?
+- Is there a correlation on GNSS accuracy and sky cover?
+If so, to what extent?
+- Which other factors influence the GNSS signal?

 ## Libraries Used
 - `stringr`: String manipulation
 - `shiny`: Web application framework for R